ec262/discovery/README.md

 Each task has its own hash, with fields for the assigned foreman, worker, and key.
 Only assigned workers can see the key; only the foreman can destroy the task.
-Chunks expire after 24h.
+Tasks expire after 24h.
 We also keep a single key, `tasks`, that contains the ID of the last task created (more detail in next section).

 ### Locks